 2. Yale Assure Lock SL

-The Yale Assure seamlessly combines the analog and digital world.
+The Yale Assure seamlessly combines the analog and digital worlds.
 With connectivity to WiFi to access the lock and change the code whenever you need, but also with a handy number pad for the times you don’t have your phone, you’ll never be locked out of your home (unless you completely forget your pin and are without phone).
 There’s no need for any additional keys, but this does replace your existing deadbolt (unlike August Smart Lock Pro).
 But like August, the Yale Assure Lock SL also features integration with Alexa, Google Assistant and Siri.

 3. Wyze Lock WLCKG1

 Without a physical key lock or number pad, the Wyze Lock relies completely on WiFi and the Wyze app to control the smart lock.
 Through the app, you can see a complete history of locking and unlocking events, as well as a door detection feature, which tells you if your door is ajar.
 All you need is a screwdriver to turn your dumbbolt (too mean?) into a smart lock.
 Oh, and it’s about $110, which is roughly $100 cheaper than most smart locks.